inoryy/reaver/README.md

 ## Why "Reaver"?

-Reaver is a very special and somewhat cute Protoss unit in the StarCraft game universe.
+Reaver is a very special and subjectively cute Protoss unit in the StarCraft game universe.
-Specifically, in the StarCraft: Brood War version, Reaver was notorious for being slow, clumsy, and borderline useless if left on its own due to buggy in-game AI.
-However, Reaver becomes one of the most powerful and game changing assets in the hands of dedicated and skilled players.
+In the StarCraft: Brood War version of the game, Reaver was notorious for being slow, clumsy, and often borderline useless if left on its own due to buggy in-game AI.
+However, in the hands of dedicated players that invested many hours into mastery of the unit, Reaver became one of the most powerful and game changing asset in the game, often playing a key role in tournament games.

 ## Acknowledgement